JujuAdams/Bento/docs/0.1/Building-From-GML.md

 # Building From GML

+## Executing BentoScript

 Bento is intended to be used by loading UI layouts from files.
 This isn't always ideal and it is occasionally easier or (a little) safer to create UI from within your game application.

-Building from GML is essentially the same as building from a file.
+Executing BentoScript from within GML is essentially the same as building from a file.
 You'll need to create a string that contains the Catspeak script that you'd like to execute, and then you'll need to execute that string.
 The syntax in a script run from a string versus run from a file is identical.
 Hot reloading is not supported when executing a string.

 The easiest way to create a string that contains a Catspeak script is to use a ["string literal"](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Strings/Strings.htm).
 This is somewhat unusual syntax in GameMaker but is helpful here.
 A string literal is created like a normal string, but the first delimiter is preceeded by an `@` sign.
 The delimiter can be `"` or `'`.
 You cannot escape characters in a string literal so whatever delimiter you use to start the string literal cannot be used mid-string.